Dreaming381/Latios-Framework/README.md

 text tags are supported, with much of the implementation being ported from TextMeshPro and made Burst-compatible.
 Use Calligraphics for world-space labels, dialog, player names, and damage numbers.

+**Common Reasons to Use:**

+-   You use QVVS Transforms
+-   You want animated text
+-   You are using any other module

+**Common Reasons to Avoid:**

+-   TextMeshDOTS works and fully covers your needs

 ### Mimic